-Miranda Naturalists’ Trust’s engagement with China, Korea and the East Asian-Australasian Flyway: 1979 – 2016
+Pukorokoro Miranda Naturalists’ Trust’s engagement with China, South Korea, North Korea and the East Asian-Australasian Flyway:

 Recognition of the critical ecological values of the Yellow Sea region along with other shorebird areas within the Asia-Pacific region, led to establishment of the East Asian-Australasian Shorebird Site Network (EAASSN) in 1996.
 A partnership of governments and community groups, the Network aimed to ensure appropriate recognition and protection for key sites for migratory waterbirds.
 PMNT has been engaged with the Network, and its successor – the East Asian-Australasian Flyway Partnership (EAAFP), and with other groups in the region, since the early 1990s.

 To date some of our activity has been funded by the Pukorokoro Miranda Naturalists’ Trust, but the bulk of funding has come from individual members.
 In 2006 we received a small grant from the Waikato conservancy of DOC.
 It is worth noting that some funding for early activity by PMNT in the Flyway came from the Australian government.
 We consider our work in China and Korea has helped meet New Zealand’s obligations under international treaties such as the Ramsar Convention, and the Bonn Convention on Migratory Species.
 Consequently, the current engagement of the New Zealand government through the EAAFP is warmly welcomed.